ChemAxon/jchem-microservices-examples/official-docker-images/README.md

 In the end the port 8080 will be open and forwarded towards the outer world.

+## How to update the license file?

+If you already have a license server then the related docker image (`cxn/jms/nginx-license-server:latest`) should be deleted first.
+New license file should be placed in the folder and docker compose can be started - it re-builds the license server automatically.

 ## What could be on volumes?

 * `/app/jws/jws-db/data` folder contains all the data you upload to JMS DB.